Monday, September 25, 2023

 Did you notice a trend?
-The latest Haryanvi songs are absolutely incomplete without the use of words such as AK-47, Katta, Bandook, Hathyar, Pistol, Rifle and Goli in their lyrics Surprisingly, these songs are gaining millions of views on Youtube and they have massive popularity among the Haryanvi youth.
+The latest Haryanvi songs are incomplete without the use of words such as AK-47, Katta, Bandook, Hathyar, Pistol, Rifle and Goli in their lyrics Surprisingly, these songs are gaining millions of views on Youtube and they have massive popularity among the Haryanvi youth.

 These songs are a contributing factor to why Haryana is developing a culture that a lot of people are unhappy with.
 In 2020, videos of KD Desi Rock, a popular Haryanvi singer went viral in which he was firing an AK-47 and was subjected to an investigation However, he went underground to evade arrest.